ccsalespro/meta_enum/README.md

 ColorType[1] # => #<MetaEnum::Element: 1 => green}>
 ```

-Values can also be easily compared with numbers or names:
+Elements can also be easily compared with values or names:

 ```ruby
 ColorType[:green] == 1 # => true